 Central African Republic

-Following many years of conflict, the Central African Republic now aspires to peace and development.
-In this still fragile country, marked by extreme poverty, the SDC works to protect civilians and improve basic primary healthcare, and is active in peacebuilding and reconciliation.
+After years of conflict, the Central African Republic is now seeking a return to peace and development.
+As the country remains fragile and affected by extreme poverty, the SDC is engaged in improving protection for civilians, strengthening access to basic services and promoting peace and reconciliation.

 Context Central African Republic